 During enrollment students are held to the TU/e Code of Conduct for Scientific Integrity.
-In the first half of the program, the student must sign a statement1 in the presence of

-Program and Examination Regulations 2019-2020 Master's program Electrical Engineering the mentor indicating they shall act in accordance with the TU/e Code of Conduct for Scientific Integrity throughout the Master's program.
-This statement must be submitted to the departmental Center for Student Administration (henceforth departmental CSA EE) by the students.
+In the first half of the program, the student must sign a statement1 in the presence of the mentor indicating they shall act in accordance with the TU/e Code of Conduct for Scientific Integrity throughout the Master's program.
+This statement must be submitted to the departmental Center of Student Administration (henceforth departmental CSA) by the students.
 An attachment is added at the beginning of the graduation project stating that students will act in accordance with the TU/e Code of Conduct for Scientific Integrity.
 When the graduation work is completed, a statement is attached indicating that the work was realized in accordance with the code of conduct.